kl1nton/1_Applied_Basic_Science/2_Physiology.md

 Questions 2.11-2.20
 -------------------

-??% - F: ?
+30% - F: 12, 15, 16, 17, 18, 19, 20

 ### Q2.11
-An athlete has a cardiac index 6.5L/min/m2, haemoglobin concentration 12g/dL, venous O2 tension 30 mmHg, and venous O2 saturation 50%.
+An athlete has a cardiac index 6.5L/min/m^2, haemoglobin concentration 12g/dL, venous O2 tension 30 mmHg, and venous O2 saturation 50%.
 Assuming 100% haemoglobin saturation in arterial blood, what is this patient’s O2 consumption?

-	A. 150 mL/min/m^2
+	A. 150 mL/min/m2
-	B. 275 mL/min/m^2
+	B. 275 mL/min/m2
-	C. 520 mL/min/m^2
+	C. 520 mL/min/m2
-	D. 790 mL/min/m^2
+	D. 790 mL/min/m2
-	E. 1030 mL/min/m^2
+	E. 1,030 mL/min/m2

-#### Answer: ?
+#### Answer: C. 520 mL/min/m2 (*Guess*) - TRUE
+- This athlete’s O2 consumption is 520ml/min/m2.
+O2 consumption can be determined using the Fick principle, an important concept that has wide applicability in physiology and medicine.
+To calculate O2 consumption (VO2), the Fick principle is expressed as:
+- VO2 = Q x (CaO2 - CvO2), where
+	- Q = blood flow and CaO2 – CvO2 = the arteriovenous O2 difference
+- In this problem, the cardiac index equals the blood flow
+	- Because arterial haemoglobin saturation is assumed to be 100%
+		- the arterial O2 content (CaO2) equals the O2 capacity
+		- which equals haemoglobin: 1.34, or 16ml/dL (160ml/L)
+- Substituting these values in the above equation gives:
+	- VO2 = 6.5 x (160 – 80) = 520 mL/min
+- It is important to use similar units for blood flow and O2 content
+- In addition, converting O2 content to mL/L before calculating is recommended

 ### Q2.12
-A decrease in the total osmotic pressure of arterial blood would lead to an increase in urine volume by:
+A _decrease in the total osmotic pressure_ of arterial blood would lead to an _increase in urine volume_ by:

-	A. Directly inhibiting the reabsorption of water by the collecting ducts
+	A. Directly inhibiting the reabsorption of water by the collecting ducts - F
-	B. Increasing the hydrostatic pressure inside the glomerulus
+	B. Increasing the hydrostatic pressure inside the glomerulus - F
-	C. Increasing the permeability of the glomerular capillaries to water
+	C. Increasing the permeability of the glomerular capillaries to water - F
-	D. Inhibiting vasopressin secretion
+	D. Inhibiting vasopressin secretion - F
 	E. Stimulating the secretion of aldosterone

-#### Answer: ?
+#### Answer: E. Stimulating the secretion of aldosterone - *FALSE* = D. Inhibiting vasopressin secretion - TRUE
+- A decrease in plasma osmolality (osmolarity) leads to a decrease in ADH secretion.
+This results in an increase in free-water clearance and diuresis.
+These osmoreceptors are found in the vicinity of the supraoptic nucleus of the hypothalamus.
+ADH augments the water permeability of the cortical collecting duct and the water and urea permeability of the medullary collecting duct.
+It increases renal water reabsorption, resulting in the excretion of a small volume of hypertonic urine.
+The major stimuli for ADH are an increase in the plasma osmolality and a decrease in the effective circulating blood volume.
+Aldosterone promotes Na+ reabsorption, which leads to water retention.

 ### Q2.13
-Body fluid analysis of a 36-year-old male patient with phaeochromocytoma is most likely to reveal a low plasma concentration of:
+Body fluid analysis of a 36-year-old male patient with _phaeochromocytoma_ is most likely to reveal a _low plasma concentration_ of:

 	A. Free fatty acids
 	B. Fasting glucose